The Three Core Technologies Behind STARLITE’s Tribology

 Validate performance with data—and optimize with confidence

-1. Analysis & Validation (CAE)
+1) Analysis & Validation (CAE)

-2. Performance Testing
+2) Performance Testing

-Quantitative measurement of wear (wear amount/rate) and coefficient of friction (CoF).
+• Quantitative measurement of wear and CoF

-3. Correlation (Linking Prediction and Proof)
+3) Correlation (Linking Prediction and Proof)

 What It Solves

-〇Justify design feasibility with data-backed evidence.
+- Explain design feasibility with data-backed evidence

 Design & Validation Process

+Note: We conduct CAE simulations as part of our product development and design support activities.
 We do not offer standalone CAE analysis services (analysis-only requests), nor do we perform simulations solely for third-party products.
-Thank you for your understanding
+Thank you for your understanding.